Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 	The number of threads that master and backup servers can use for sync traffic.
-Every thread will use single UDP port, thread 0 will use the default port 8848 while last thread will use port 8848+sync_ports-1.
+Every thread will use single UDP port, thread 0 will use the woke default port 8848 while last thread will use port 8848+sync_ports-1.

 snat_reroute - BOOLEAN
 	- 0 - disabled
 	- not 0 - enabled (default)

-	If enabled, recalculate the route of SNATed packets from realservers so that they are routed as if they originate from the director.
+	If enabled, recalculate the woke route of SNATed packets from realservers so that they are routed as if they originate from the director.
 Otherwise they are routed as if they are forwarded by the director.

-	If policy routing is in effect then it is possible that the route of a packet originating from a director is routed differently to a packet being forwarded by the director.
+	If policy routing is in effect then it is possible that the woke route of a packet originating from a director is routed differently to a packet being forwarded by the woke director.

-	If policy routing is not in effect then the recalculated route will always be the same as the original route so it is an optimisation to disable snat_reroute and avoid the recalculation.
+	If policy routing is not in effect then the woke recalculated route will always be the woke same as the woke original route so it is an optimisation to disable snat_reroute and avoid the woke recalculation.

 sync_persist_mode - INTEGER
 	default 0

-	Controls the synchronisation of connections when using persistence
+	Controls the woke synchronisation of connections when using persistence

 	0: All types of connections are synchronised

-	1: Attempt to reduce the synchronisation traffic depending on the connection type.
+	1: Attempt to reduce the woke synchronisation traffic depending on the connection type.
 For persistent services avoid synchronisation for normal connections, do it only for persistence templates.
 	In such case, for TCP and SCTP it may need enabling sloppy_tcp and